If you are thinking about applying to College of the Ozarks, there is no application fee, which means it is free to apply.

 College of the Ozarks does not offer early decision or early action.

-College of the Ozarks is a moderately difficult school to get into.
+Getting into College of the Ozarks is not difficult.
 College of the Ozarks evaluates applicants carefully based on multiple criteria to decide who to admit, and who to deny or waitlist.

-Schools that are moderately difficult to get into, like College of the Ozarks, accept fewer than 85% of all applicants.
-At least 75% of all admitted students have GPAs in the top 50% of their high school class and scored over 1010 on the SAT or over 18 on the ACT.
+Schools that are not difficult to get into, like College of the Ozarks, accept up to 95% of applicants.
+Most admitted students scored at most a 1010 on the SAT and a 19 on the ACT.

-Transfer student admissions is moderately difficult.
-For applicants who are not residents of Missouri, getting into College of the Ozarks is moderately difficult.
+For applicants who are not residents of Missouri, getting into College of the Ozarks is not difficult.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis the admissions factors where you shine.
+Colleges consider a range of factors when determining who to admit for their next incoming class.
+Each college has a different way of determining which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that put the most emphasis on the admissions factors where you shine.

 |Character/Personal Qualities||Very Important|